Well Construction | AirLock Casing Buoyancy System

 AirLock buoyancy system helps land horizontal casing

-The simple and passive AirLock system consists of only two components that are made up in the casing string during run-in.
-The debris-trap that is installed in a casing connection just above the float shoe, and the seal collar is installed at a point that will be just above the radius.
+The simple and passive AirLock system consists of only two components, which are made up in the casing string during run-in.
+The debris-trap is installed in a casing connection just above the float shoe, and the seal collar is installed at the optimal point in or above the radius.
 The seal collar contains a breakable ceramic seal that locks air in the lower section while the upper section is run and filled with fluid.
-After the casing is landed, surface pressure is increased to fragment the disc at a predetermined pressure, leaving an unrestricted casing bore.
-Seal fragments are collected by the AirLock debris trap, and cementing operations are performed as usual.
+After the casing is landed, surface pressure is increased to fragment the dome at a predetermined pressure, leaving the casing bore completely unrestricted.
+Seal fragments are collected by the AirLock debris trap, and conditioning and cementing operations are performed as usual.

 More than 5,700 AirLock systems have been installed, and casing has landed on more than 99% of first attempts.

 54% reduction in lateral casing weight and drag forces

 |Casing weight with AirLock||4.8 lb/ft (6.9 kg/m)|

 |4.5 in (114.3-mm) casing, 4-in (101.6-mm) ID; fluid in lateral casing is air; fluid in vertical casing and open hole is water|